emmanuelgonz/emmanuelgonz.github.io/_research/phytooracle.md

 ## Manual image measurements

 For a sample of plots, lettuce plants were imaged on top of a measurement mat.
-Height and width measurements were collected using the ImageJ software.
+Height and width measurements were collected using the ImageJ software (**Fig. 4, 5, 6**).
 These measurements were compared to pipeline-extracted height and width measurements to assess PO's accuracy.

 <figure>